-In 1H Fiscal 2025, the decrease in Adjusted EBITDA was due to lower revenue at AU related to the completion of the teach-out at the pre-licensure program campuses and decreased AU online enrollments related to a maintenance marketing spend level, partially offset by an associated reduction in instructional costs and services and a decrease in general and administrative costs attributed to planned cost control and lower facilities costs.
+In 9M Fiscal 2025, the increase in Adjusted EBITDA was due to a reduction in instructional costs and services, a decrease in general and administrative costs attributed to planned cost control and lower facilities costs, partially offset by lower revenue at AU related to the completion of the teach-out at the pre-licensure program campuses and decreased AU online enrollments related to a maintenance marketing spend level.

-In 1H Fiscal 2025, non-recurring charges - Other of \$2.3 million includes the non-cash change in fair value of put warrant liability, a reduction to offset the impact of temporary lease rent abatement and non-recurring professional fees.
+In 9M Fiscal 2025, non-recurring income - Other of \$1.4 million includes the non-cash income related to the change in fair value of put warrant liability, a reduction to remove the impact of temporary lease rent abatement and non-recurring professional fees.